frantisekfarka/ac21007_lab/lab01/README.md

 ```

 Haskell distribution on lab machines is slightly outdated (GHC 7.6) and the
-Cabal build system does not contain some newer features, which you get when
+version of Cabal build system does not support some newer features, which you get when
 you install the newest platform on your own.
 Please pay attention to the
 following instructions as the two options (older and newer Cabal) are slightly
 different: